 The QIS requirements apply to all eligible issuers offering QHPs, including QHPs compatible with health savings accounts (HSAs).
-For plan year 2021, QIS requirements will not apply to child-only plans or stand-alone dental plans.
+For plan year 2022, QIS requirements will not apply to child-only plans or stand-alone dental plans.

-All eligible issuers must comply with the following QIS requirements for the 2021 plan year:
+All eligible issuers must comply with the following QIS requirements for the 2022 plan year:

-- Implement a QIS, which is a payment structure that provides increased reimbursement or other market-based incentives for improving health outcomes of plan enrollees. - Implement a QIS that includes activities in at least one of the following areas: - o Improving health outcomes; - Preventing hospital readmissions; - o Improving patient safety and reducing medical errors; - Wellness and health promotion; and - o Reducing health and health care disparities. - Adhere to federal QIS requirements. - Adhere to Exchange guidelines, including instructions for QIS submissions contained in this User Guide. - Complete and submit the Washington Health Benefit Exchange Quality Improvement Strategy form including, if applicable, reporting on progress implementing the QIS to the Exchange in accordance with guidelines established by the Exchange.
+- Implement a QIS, which is a payment structure that provides increased reimbursement or other market-based incentives for improving health outcomes of plan enrollees. - Implement a QIS that includes activities in at least one of the following areas: - Improving health outcomes; - Preventing hospital readmissions; - Improving patient safety and reducing medical errors; - Wellness and health promotion; and - Reducing health and health care disparities. - Implement a QIS that monitors QIS progress by using the following National Quality Forum (NQF)-endorsed clinical measures: - Cervical Cancer Screening (NQF ID: 0032); - Plan All-Cause Readmissions (NQF ID: 1768). - Address health and health disparities by choosing "activities to reduce health and health care disparities" as a topic area or addressing the reduction of health and health care disparities as part of the activities implemented within any other chosen topic area(s). - Adhere to federal QIS requirements. - Adhere to Exchange guidelines, including instructions for QIS submissions contained in this User Guide.

+• Complete and submit the Washington Health Benefit Exchange Quality Improvement Strategy form including, if applicable, reporting on progress implementing the QIS to the Exchange in accordance with guidelines established by the Exchange.